GautierBlandin/nx-personal-blog/apps/personal-blog/public/content/terraform-pulumi-sst-tradeoff-analysis.md

 Infrastructure as Code is the process of provisioning and managing cloud resources through machine-readable files, enabling automated and replicable pipelines, as opposed to a manual deployment process.
 IaC provides many benefits: consistent and reproducible deployments, reduced risk of human error, version control with all its advantages, living documentation of the infrastructure through the code itself, and many more.

-Just like there many programming languages were created over time to address evolving needs, several tools emerged over the years to provide IaC capabilities.
+Just like many programming languages were created over time to address evolving needs, several tools emerged over the years to provide IaC capabilities.
 Key concerns for assessing IaC tools include:

 - Variety of cloud of provider support
 - Ecosystem maturity (quality of documentation and training material, integration capabilities)